 I pull in late Thursday afternoon to the small town of Alpine, Wyoming.
 A charming working mans town lying at the confluence of three great rivers.
 My whole drive east from Montana, I’m forcing myself to not pull over ever 3.5 seconds to capture the wild edge this landscape teeters on between civilization and a primal return to the truest primitive notions of untouched.
 Everywhere I look life shows its fangs of fight and struggle, but instead of flaunting its’ scars all you see is the most beautiful and delicate furs and gems.
 One of my most favorite things about the western landscape is this dichotomy of grandeur beauty versus the true fight of remote survival.
 Life in these areas is hard.
 It is dirty.
 There is grit beneath the fingernails of the rich and poor alike.
 The use of land is just that, it is used…The land is the way of life.

-After slowly setting up my tent and booth, each handcrafted item taking its’ seat on the shelf marked ‘day___ in the life of Hannah Dewey’, I walk over and greet the other artists and makers with as much extroverted conversation as I can muster.
+After slowly setting up my tent and booth, each handcrafted item taking its’ seat on the shelf marked ‘day___ in the life of Hannah Dewey’, I walk over and greet the other artists and makers with an eager excitement and curiosity of what the weekend will bring.
 After a wonderful chat and a content belly full of summertime fare, I’m ready to find my spot amongst those whom I feel most comfortable with.
 I find a place to call home under the stars and amidst the fir, alder and red willow above the commanding and very alive Grey’s River.
 I’m too exhausted to do much else other than take a quick walk down to the river to wash my face in the breathtakingly cold snowmelt water.
 It is like a jolt of 240W electricity when you splash true mountain water onto your skin.
 The sting and stimulation are reminiscent of riding your bike through a windy thunderstorm, each droplet a small awakening and reminder of just how fleeting time truly is.
 I meander back to Tinctoria, my unfailing VW travel companion and light up her two-propane stove burner to make a cup of fresh mint tea.
 The invigorating feeling of fresh mountain water stays with me and I ride the wave of energy for a little longer, soaking up Brendan Leonard’s New American Roadtrip Mixtape.
 I love reading about other people’s lives and the true account of beginning to reaching success, and this book is just that so far.

 The next 3 days are a bit of a blur of hello’s…and thank you’s…and oh gosh’s…and no I did not know that…and phew, OK I do really love what I do!
-These art festivals are an insane amount of work to prepare for, but the really exhausting part for me, is the constant stimulation of interaction.
-6 PM hits and Hannah the introvert is ready to re-commune with those who call the wild’s home.
+These art festivals are an insane amount of work to prepare for and leave me a bit bone tired.
+6 PM hits and I’m ready to re-commune with those who call the wild’s home.
 I’ve found an incredible spot on the Salt River overlooking Palisade’s reservoir with a clear view of both the Salt River Range and the Caribou Range Mountains.